xxtraPickles/icarusMods/README.md

 * Added recipes for more basic resources like wood, stone and bone to reduce the need to mine the environment impacting performance
 * Added slow spoil rate and storage size for refrigerators

+Updated Summary 1/8/20323:
+Material Processor and the Mortar Pestel can process Trace Minerals dropped by haversting animal bones.
+The Trace Minerals are more like a currency that you can process into just about any ore/resource you need.
+The quantity and speed of this process means you don't have to mine for ores and most resource at all if you don't want to, instead progressing by hunting and haversting the trace minerals.

+Old:

 Late game to me has felt like a sim where I just run to 1 deep mining vein after another collecting resources.
 Skipping the hunting part mostly and finding the animals to be annoying.
 So on top of those trips, I wanted the kills to actually feel rewarding.
 I also felt like the Material Processor is completely underrated for its name, so I wanted to make better use of it.
 This mod adds the following, including some QoL for excess Charcoal and the need for Oxite